Detailed package

 Two parts of one detailed health check

-On-the-day clinical checks, plus a broader blood test panel from our UKAS-accredited lab.
+In-clinic checks, plus a wider blood test panel from our UKAS-accredited lab.

 From the lab